Minecraft Server Guides

 Check ports, firewall, and domain step by step

-Work the connection path in order: Docker port mapping, Linux firewall, Hetzner Cloud Firewall, and DNS/SRV records.
+Check Docker port mapping, Linux firewall, Hetzner Cloud Firewall, and DNS/SRV records in order.

 Protect your data